 Lake Charles, Louisiana has so much to offer for family fun from outdoor adventures to incredible food.

-Free Fun and Play at Creole Nature Trail Adventure Point
+Family-Friendly Fun and Play at Creole Nature Trail Adventure Point

-Parents and kids can learn more about Cajun culture with hands-on interactive displays that touch on local ecology, food, and music with lots of opportunities for fun photo opps.
+Parents and kids can learn more about Cajun culture with hands-on interactive displays that touch on local ecology, food, and music with lots of opportunities for fun photo ops.

 Kids can pretend to be a duck hunter or your family can form a Cajun band and test out different sounds and styles of Southwest Louisiana music together.

 The locals at Adventure Point are also a great resource for information about where to go and what to do while you are in the area.

 Make a Stop on the Boudin Trail

 Boudin (pronounced bü-dan) is a Cajun rice sausage that is very popular in Southern Louisiana.

 Boudin is made with ground pork, liver, rice, parsley, onions, salt, black pepper, red pepper, and other seasonings that vary from cook to cook.
 The sausage can be steamed or smoked and there is even a Southwest Boudin Trail so that you can sample the variations in the area.